asura124/DataScience/README.md

 ![graph](Housing.png)

   Below shows the different issues that occur within an apartment/housing complex.
 The table displays the number of occurrences that each issue has occurred and graphed the table's results.
+From the table and graph, we can see that the most common issue seems to be hot water having a little more than double the number of  complaints compared to the second most common issue: unsanitary conditions.
+On the other hand, construction seems to be the least common/ almost non-existence issue.

 |        | MajorCategory   |   num  |
 |--------|------------------|------------|